A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Introduction

+The forcing term on the right-hand side of this second-order PDE can be either time-instantaneous or time-varying.
+For time-varying sources, a key example is the radiation from vibrating acoustic apertures.

-The solution to the wave equation is typically nonunique.
-Therefore, Cauchy initial conditions in terms of the wavefield and its time derivative at time origin are enforced for obtaining unique solution.
-These initial conditions establish a causal relation between solution wavefield and source, i.e., the solution wavefield vanishes prior to the time the source starts radiating.
-Therefore, solving the wave equation can be expressed as uniquely representing the propagated wavefield in terms of the radiation source (forcing term) via applying the causality conditions.
+The solution to the wave equation is typically non-unique.
+To obtain a unique solution, Cauchy initial conditions, defined in terms of the wavefield and its time derivative at the initial time, are enforced.
+These initial conditions establish a causal relationship between the solution wavefield and the source, ensuring that the solution wavefield vanishes prior to the onset of radiation from the source.
+Thus, solving the wave equation can be formulated as uniquely representing the propagated wavefield in terms of the radiation source (forcing term) by applying the causality conditions.